Mourners queuing to see Pope Francis tell of ‘momentous’ occasion

 Some 19,430 people had been to the basilica “to pay homage to Pope Francis”, a Vatican spokesman said on Wednesday evening, less than 12 hours after his coffin was transferred there, and where it will stay until Friday.

-While it had been expected the basilica would close at midnight on Wednesday and Thursday, a Vatican spokesman confirmed it could stay open longer if the crowds continued.
+While it had been expected the basilica would close at midnight on Wednesday and Thursday, it remained open throughout the night to allow more people to pay their respects.

 Among those filing past the coffin, some blessing themselves with the sign of the cross or pausing briefly in prayer, were a mother and daughter who described it as a “once-in-a-lifetime” experience.